jeroenmaes/jeroenmaes.github.io/content/posts/2025/03/servicebus-usermetadata/index.md

 ---

 ### **Introduction**
 Adding extra metadata to Azure Service Bus artifacts can help organize and manage resources.
 A practical application of this is linking a **CMDB ID** to a queue or topic.
-One way of aachieving this via the `UserMetadata` property.
+One way of achieving this via the `UserMetadata` property.

 ## **UserMetadata Property**